chris-siedell/PyCrow/long_description.md

 The Crow protocol is designed to allow a PC to control several microcontrollers using a single serial line.
-The protocol itself has a simple half-duplex, command/response format with basic error checking using Fletcher-16 checksums.
+The protocol itself has a simple half-duplex, command/response format with basic error checking provided by Fletcher-16 checksums.

 In Crow, the top-level software that generates commands is called a *client*.
 The client runs on the *host*, and it passes the command to a *host implementation*.
 The host implementation creates a command packet